-Read more about my additional resources, tutorials, to learn more and check my free courses.
-Whether you’re a beginner or an experienced artist, there’s always something new to learn and apply to your paintings.
-Happy painting!
+Read more about my additional resources, tutorials, to learn more and check out my free courses.
+Happy painting.

 I’d love to hear your thoughts on this video.
 Please share it with your friends and family.
 Let me know if you have any further questions.
 I’ll greatly help you.